Ovarian cancer is the growth of cancer cells in the ovaries. The ovaries make eggs for reproduction and female hormones.

 If you think you are at risk for ovarian cancer, talk to your doctor.
 Schedule check-ups with your doctor if needed.
 All women should have regular physical exams.
 These should include vaginal exams and palpation of the ovaries.

-Genetic testing may help identify patients who should consider having surgery to remove both ovaries and the fallopian tubes.
+Genetic testing may help identify those who should consider having surgery to remove both ovaries and the fallopian tubes.
 In some cases, it may prevent ovarian cancer in high-risk women.

 Eating a low-fat diet that includes lots of fruits and vegetables may also reduce your risk of ovarian cancer.
 It is also important to maintain a healthy weight.